 I’ll stop there, as there are countless examples.

 The effects of our plastic consumption are becoming more and more visible.
-By now, you’ve probably heard of “The Great Garbage Patch,” it’s an area the size of Queensland, Australia where there are approximately one million tonnes of plastic congregated in the ocean.
-Drag a net in any area of this part of the ocean and you will pick up toxic, discarded plastic.
+By now, you’ve probably heard of “The Great Garbage Patch,” an area the size of Queensland, Australia, where there is approximately 1 million tonnes of plastic congregated in the ocean.
+Drag a net in any area of this part of the ocean and you will pick up discarded plastic.
 We’ve shown this video before, but here it is again, just in case you missed it.

 Our planet is calling on us to change our ways, and the change starts with you.
 Toxic industrial practices must cease.
-New, clean, green technology is available and we could easily replace all of these plastics with hemp, and much much more.
+New, clean, green technology is available and we could easily replace all of these plastics with hemp and other biodegradable materials.
 We have so many solutions, yet we do not implement them.

 I want to provide solutions to this problem, but it’s hard to come up with them other than making changes in your own lives.
-But remember that there are people out there working for our common good, like this 19 year old boy, who developed a cleanup array that could remove over seven million tons of plastic from our oceans.
+But remember that there are people out there working for our common good, like this 19-year-old boy, who developed a cleanup array that could remove over 7 million tonnes of plastic from our oceans.

 This free online 9-part docuseries is going to change everything you think you know about diabetes and obesity.

 The medical community isn’t telling you the whole truth about diabetes.